 In most Indian states the phone number for emergency ambulance service is 108 or 11

-Following are the links to touch and infrared thermometers to monitor fever at home
+The following are the links to touch and infrared thermometers to monitor fever at home